-There are over one million restaurants in the United States, ranging from small mom-and-pop bakeries to fast-food chains, fine dining establishments, neighborhood family diners, hotel restaurants, and more.
+There are over one million restaurants in the United States, ranging from massive fast-food chains to small mom-and-pop bakeries, fine dining establishments, neighborhood family diners, hotel restaurants, and more.
 Each is equipped with a commercial-grade kitchen that must meet strict requirements to promote consumer health and safety.

-If you run a restaurant, you can’t afford to take shortcuts when it comes to the upkeep and maintenance of your commercial kitchen.
-Restaurant owners, managers, and head chefs who want to protect their consumers and be prepared for those unexpected restaurant inspection visits should use a commercial kitchen maintenance checklist to stay organized and up to standard.
+You can’t afford to take shortcuts when it comes to the upkeep and maintenance of your commercial kitchen.
+Restaurant owners, managers, and head chefs who want to protect their consumers and be prepared for those unexpected inspection visits should use a health inspection checklist for restaurants to stay organized and up to standard.
 Here’s a quick template you can use to help ensure your kitchen is properly maintained.

 What is a Commercial Kitchen Maintenance Checklist?

-A commercial kitchen maintenance checklist is a form used by head chefs and restaurant managers to ensure that every part of their kitchen is working properly.
+A commercial kitchen maintenance checklist is a form used by restaurant managers and head chefs to ensure that every part of their kitchen is working properly.

 A kitchen in a small bakery will have different maintenance needs than a large commercial kitchen in a hotel restaurant, so there’s not necessarily a one-size-fits-all template.
 That’s why many top-performing restaurant owners and managers are using Device Magic Mobile Forms to create custom kitchen maintenance checklists that are tailored to the unique needs of their kitchens.